 Bringing team members together for a great cause and community service opportunities not only improves the morale of your workforce but also makes the individual employee feel better about themselves and their position in the company.
 Employees that participate in non-profit events or service projects feel more positive about the relationships they make in the company, and the impact their work does for others.

 Encourage Employee’s Freedom For Projects

 Personal projects provide employees with a room to express themselves and break away from their usual work responsibilities.
 It can also be a source of innovation for a company.
 Increasing the number of vacation days or project building sessions for your employees helps to boost engagement by creating an atmosphere of development.
-Atlassian, a collaboration software company, encourages creativity during its “FedEx Day” by allowing all of their employees to work on projects that excite them and is somewhat related to Atlassian products or processes.
+Atlassian, a collaboration software company, encourages creativity during its “FedEx Day” by allowing all of their employees to work on projects that excite them and are somewhat related to Atlassian products or processes.
 From this development, Atlassian has improved in multiple areas, from product upgrades to process improvements.

 Change Things Up

 Changing up your regular routines – such as those attending weekly meetings or working at the same stations – to impart new ways of doing work can go a long way toward building morale.
 It pays to invest in community building and individual satisfaction, as studies show that for key employees, exit costs can run between 70 and 200 percent of the individual’s compensation.
 Creating new dynamics of work can boost engagement and reduces the amount of pressure employees may feel for certain tasks.
 One way to accomplish this is to look at outsourcing as your friend, bringing work to freelancers and outside experts to help fill in the gaps for any of your project initiatives.